PycmShoma/TWRP_Mods/README.md

 - Added partitions for flashing images (recovery modification)
 - Added reset passwords and pins after restoring a backup.
 Replaced Back button after restoring nandroid backup with Reset Passwords button (recovery and theme modification)
 - Added Safe Mode booting into reboot options (recovery and theme modification)
 - Added theme with recovery enter password.
 Default pass "cepheus".
-You can change your password in TWRP settings
+You can change your password in TWRP settings (theme modification)
-- Changed clock layout (recovery modification)
+- Changed clock layout (recovery and theme modification)
 - Added a Flashlight to the main page (theme modification)

 Link to Google Drive folder with mod recovery image, original recovery image, zip package of mod for recovery installing and theme zip package.